You need written permission from our Head of Parks and Open Spaces Team to use metal detectors in any open spaces owned or managed by us.

 Certain types of find must be reported to our Coroner's Office within 14 days.
 Finds declared as ‘treasure’ by the Coroner become the property of the British Museum and you will be paid a percentage of their value.

-Any gold or silver objects, or groups of coins over 300 years old is classed as ‘treasure’ and must be reported under the Treasure Act 1996.
+Any gold or silver objects, or groups of coins over 300 years old. are classed as ‘treasure’ and must be reported under the Treasure Act 1996.